[ index | next >> ]

 The baby is bouncing and bubbling in the bassinet here - it must be as excited as us!

-We seem to be arriving an hour earlier than we'd expected - around 12:30 or so.
+We seem to be arriving in Christchurch an hour earlier than we'd expected - around 12:30 or so.
 Cool.

 The woman who stamped our passports was our first exposure to the Kiwi iccint.